-Designed by Frédéric Auguste Bartholdi and built by Gustave Eiffel, the statue was dismantled and shipped to US in early 1885.
+Designed by Frédéric Auguste Bartholdi and built by Gustave Eiffel, the statue was dismantled and shipped to the US in early 1885.
 The finished statue consisted of 350 individual pieces shipped to the US in 214 crates.

 On June 17, 1885, the French steamer Isère, laden with the Statue of Liberty, reached the New York port safely.
-New Yorkers displayed their new-found enthusiasm for the statue, as the French vessel arrived with the crates holding the disassembled statue on board.
-Two hundred thousand people lined the docks and hundreds of boats put to sea to welcome the Isère.
+New Yorkers displayed their newfound enthusiasm for the statue, as the French vessel arrived with the crates holding the disassembled statue on board.
+Two hundred thousand people lined the docks and hundreds of boats were put to sea to welcome the Isère.

-After five months of daily calls to donate to the statue fund, on August 11, 1885, the World announced that $102,000 had been raised from 120,000 donors, and that 80 percent of the total had been received in sums of less than one dollar.
+After five months of daily calls to donate to the statue fund, on August 11, 1885, the World announced that $102,000 had been raised from 120,000 donors and that 80 percent of the total had been received in sums of less than one dollar.

-Once this was done, the sections of skin were carefully attached.
+Once this was done, the sections of the skin were carefully attached.
 Due to the width of the pedestal, it was not possible to erect scaffolding, and workers dangled from ropes while installing the skin sections.
 Nevertheless, no one died during the construction.

 Bartholdi had planned to put floodlights on the torch’s balcony to illuminate it; a week before the dedication, the Army Corps of Engineers vetoed the proposal, fearing that ships’ pilots passing the statue would be blinded.

 179,200 pounds (81,300 kilograms) of copper was used in Statue.
 250,000 pounds (113,400 kilograms) of iron.
-Total weight of the Statue is 450,000 pounds (225 tons).
-The thickness of Copper sheeting is 3/32 inch (2.37 mm), about the thickness of a penny.
+The total weight of the Statue is 450,000 pounds (225 tons).
+The thickness of Copper sheeting is 3/32 inches (2.37 mm), about the thickness of a penny.